xros/temp_convert/README.md

 # newton
 # Reaumur
 # Romer
-Any of hose temperature units could be converted to other any of those temperature units by that all are converted to kelvin initically.
+Any of those temperature units could be converted to other any of those temperature units by that all are converted to kelvin initially.

 This software includes a simple session.